chetan51/unity-api/README.md

     - `Update Rate` - how quickly Unity sends data to the proxy server
     - `Run Speed` - the rate at which time passes in Unity
     - `Server URL` - the location of the proxy server (so you can run your application remotely)

+# Contributors

+## Updating the `API.unitypackage` file after making changes

+1. Open `unity-plugin/src` as a project in Unity.
+2. In the menu bar, select `Assets > Export Package`.
+3. Make sure everything is selected, and click `Export`.
+4. Save to replace the `API.unitypackage` file.